 I like using Clozemaster because it’s a good way to pass the time and still be productive.
 It doesn’t have structured lessons or a lot of games like other apps.
 It does do something most other apps don’t do though – it helps you learn words in context.

-- Thousands of sentences to practice
+- Thousands of practice sentences

-- Multiple choice or fill in the blank
+- Multiple choice or fill in the blank option

 - Spaced repetition helps you remember over time